Allara-Health/scheduling-challenge/README.md

 - Appointments should be 30 minutes long, with an additional 15-minute buffer before and after each appointment.
 - Schedule appointments to start on the quarter-hour (e.g., 8:00, 8:15, 8:30).
-- Prioritize afternoon and early evening hours for scheduling due to higher patient availability.
+- Prioritize appointments at the of the day to account for higher patient demand, i.e. the last appointment available should end exactly at the end of the provider's day.

 **Example Input:**
 ```